isabella232/OfficeDocs-AlchemyInsights-pr.hu-HU/AlchemyInsights/enable-office-365-atp-spo-odb-teams.md

 ---
-title: Az Office 365 ATP engedélyezése a SharePointhoz, a OneDrive és a Microsoft Teams alkalmazáshoz ms.author: deniseb
+title: A Office 365, a SharePoint, a OneDrive és a Microsoft Teams ms.author: deniseb
 author: denisebmsft
 manager: laurawi